Communal Broadband

 A new report dashes any remaining illusions that 802.11-based

-written by three of the world's foremost cryptographers, describes a devastating
+paper, written by three of the world's foremost cryptographers,

-laptop and some readily available "promiscuous" network software
+with a WLAN-enabled laptop and some readily available

 New computer security flaws have been discovered in a popular wireless local area networking standard increasingly used by both corporations and consumers.
 The flaws could make it possible for an intruder who is physically close to a wireless computer network to masquerade as a legitimate user in a supposedly private network.
 The issue is a crucial one, computer security experts said, because wireless computing networks are rapidly being deployed in corporate offices, potentially giving access to corporate networks that have in the past been physically protected by lock and key.
 The new research comes on the heels of a report last year by an Intel Corporation researcher, followed by similar research done earlier this year by computer scientists at the University of California at Berkeley, both describing weaknesses in the data-scrambling technique used in the wireless standard known as 802.11B.